Calibration Is Not Enough: Evaluating Confidence Estimation Under Language Variations: Background

-\paragraph{Results.} We obtain results using a simulation with $N = 100,000$ and $M = 10$ and show the results in \cref{tab:simulation}.\footnote{ To apply our metrics we introduce in the next \cref{sec:methodology}, we make an assumption here that generations $\mathbf{y}_i^{(m)}$ with the same $\text{corr}_i^{(m)}$ have the same meaning. } Unsurprisingly, the oracle predictor achieves the best values across metrics, and the random predictor scores above-random AUROC, but shows the worst calibration.
-While $f_{\text{prior}}$ achieves random-chance AUROC due to only predicting a single value, it achieves perfect ECE and a Brier score of $0.25$, demonstrating that ECE is not a proper scoring rule.
-Similarly, the constant predictor achieves perfect ECE, a relatively low Brier score of $0.17$ and an AUROC of $0.83$.
-Although these predictors are deliberately simplified, the implications for confidence estimation in LLMs are staggering: A random baseline that predicts $0$ and $1$ according to answer difficulty alone can still achieve above-random AUROC.
-But more importantly, $f_{constant}$, which learns to infer question difficulty alone and ignores any information in the actual answers, can perform well in terms of both calibration and discrimination.
-A CE method that behaves randomly and one that predicts the same confidence, both independently of the actual answer, are both uninformative in a practical setting.
-They also form two extreme endpoints of a spectrum, motivating our novel metrics: Stability (STB) measures whether an estimator predicts the same confidence for semantically equivalent answers, while sensitivity (SST) captures whether an estimator changes its prediction upon encountering a different answer.
+\paragraph{Results.} We run a simulation with $N = 100,000$ and $M = 10$ and show the results in \cref{tab:simulation}.\footnote{ For the metrics introduced in \cref{sec:methodology}, we assume that $\mathbf{y}_i^{(m)}$ with the same $\text{corr}_i^{(m)}$ have the same meaning. } Unsurprisingly, $f_{\text{oracle}}$ achieves perfect results, and the $f_{\text{random}}$ scores above-chance AUROC, but with the worst calibration.
+The $f_{\text{constant}}$ scores perfect ECE, a relatively low Brier score of $0.17$ and an AUROC of $0.83$. $f_{\text{prior}}$ shows random-chance AUROC due to only predicting a single value, but reaches perfect ECE and a Brier score of $0.25$, demonstrating that ECE is not a proper scoring rule.
+Although these predictors are deliberately simplified, the implications for LLM CE are staggering: A random baseline that predicts $0$ and $1$ according to answer difficulty alone can achieve above-random AUROC, but more importantly, $f_{\text{constant}}$, which predicts question difficulty alone and ignores any information from answers, can perform well in both calibration and discrimination.
+A CE method that behaves randomly or that predicts the same confidence, both independently of the actual answer, is uninformative in a practical setting.
+There are also two extremes that motivate our novel metrics: Stability (STB) measures whether an estimator predicts the same confidence for semantically equivalent answers, while sensitivity (SST) captures whether an estimator changes its prediction upon encountering a different answer.